VUFS

 Read the findings in the project report here >>

-The Greenhorns Guide for Beginning Farmersgreenhorns_guide
+The Greenhorns Guide for Beginning Farmers

 ‘This is a guidebook written by young farmers, for young farmers.
 It is written to help you plan your professional trajectory into the field of sustainable agriculture.
 In this 30-page guide, we cover some of the major areas of institutional support for young farmers, some likely venues of learning and useful references.
 You should come away with a sense of how to approach the many hurdles with style, persistance, and improvisational zip.’